CDRT/mk_docs/docs/ref/bios/settings/thinkpad/beepalarm.md

 1.	**Off** - Default.
 2. On

+!!! info ""
-?>  Different beeps will be sounded when the entered password matches or does not match the configured password.
+     Different beeps will be sounded when the entered password matches or does not match the configured password.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |